 In the post on Scotland (http://www.internationalappraiser.com/2013/09/appraisal-of-former-naval-base-in.html), for instance, I spoke of a former munitions site appraised as the site of a new, 5-star hotel, with the valuer stating the assumption that no environmental contamination was present (almost never the case with a munitions site), even with abundant metal scrap visibly leaching oxides into the soil, underneath signs warning persons to keep out due to ongoing asbestos removal.

-Making this statement in the “Assumptions and Limiting Conditions” section of an appraisal is not good appraising; it is aiding and abetting fraud.
+Making this assumption in the “Assumptions and Limiting Conditions” section of an appraisal is not good appraising; it is aiding and abetting fraud.
 Sure, a valuer is not professionally trained in measuring environmental contamination, but a valuer does not have to be an environmental expert to state the obvious in his or her report.

 Not long ago I had a debate with another appraiser on an on-line appraisers' forum.
 I mentioned that I had one client who insisted that I inspect the roof on every building that I appraised for them.
 This other appraiser insisted that roof inspections were outside the scope of an appraiser’s duties and that it was even unethical to state my observations because it would infer that I was representing myself as a roofing expert.
 That had been what he was taught.